rouxpz/fclc-data-vis/README.md

   - [loadStrings()](https://processing.org/reference/loadStrings_.html) and [split()](https://processing.org/reference/split_.html)

 HOMEWORK: Watch videos 18.3 and 18.5 in the [ICM Video Series](http://icm.shiffman.net/).
-HOMEWORK: Pick a CSV dataset from the ones provided on the class Github or Dropbox, and create a simple visualization from the data.
+HOMEWORK: Pick a CSV dataset from the ones provided on the class GitHub or Dropbox, and create a simple visualization from the data.
 Alternately, you may use a CSV source of your choosing.

 ### October 8: Week 5 - Data Types (JSON)
 - How to read a JSON file